This is not meant as a complete guide to

 his poems as objects which he placed in his garden in

-Here is one of my early concrete poems dating from 1971:
+Here are a couple of my early concrete poems dating from 1971: